 Injured employees have a right to seek medical treatment and recover from their injuries before returning to work.
 The law protects those who are injured from retaliation by their employer for filing a claim.
 It also prevents employers from firing an employee for reporting an injury in the workplace or for seeking benefits through a worker’s compensation claim.

-These protections exist to ensure that workers are protected from retaliatory practices and to ensure that employers pay attention to workplace safety standards and do not merely fire employees who report injuries or hazards in the office or on the job site.
+These protections exist to ensure that workers are protected from retaliatory practices.
+Additionally, these protections ensure that employers pay attention to workplace safety standards and do not merely fire employees who report injuries or hazards in the office or on the job site.

 What Protection Does the Law Provide for Workers’ Compensation Claimants?